bokeh/bokeh/sphinx/source/docs/tutorial/interaction.rst

 Adding Actions
 --------------

-Bokeh supports an increasing number of supported actions that can be specified from ``Python`` layer that results in an action on the ``javascript`` level without the need of ``bokeh-server``.
+Bokeh exposes an increasing number of supported actions that can be specified from the ``Python`` layer that results in an action on the ``javascript`` level without the need of ``bokeh-server``.

 Open URLs
 ~~~~~~~~~

 Opening an URL when users click on a glyph (for instance a circle marker) is
 a very popular feature.
-Bokeh let's users enable this feature by exposing an
+Bokeh lets users enable this feature by exposing an
 OpenURL action object that can be passed to a Tap tool in order to have that
 action called whenever the users clicks on the glyph.